Duke Hudson

-Brendan Vink (born 8 February 1990) is an Australian professional wrestler currently signed to WWE, where he performs on the NXT brand under the ring name Duke Hudson.
-He is also known for his time in Melbourne City Wrestling (MCW), where he was a part of The Mighty Don't Kneel.
+Brendan Vink (born 8 February 1990) is an Australian professional wrestler currently performing in the independent circuit under the ring name Duke Hanson.
+He is best known for his tenure in WWE, where he performed under the ring name Duke Hudson and is a former one-time NXT Tag Team Champion.
+He is also known for his time in Melbourne City Wrestling (MCW).

 Professional wrestling career

-Early years (2008–2018)
+Independent circuit (2006–2019)

-At the age of 18, Vink debuted as early as May 31, 2008, under the ring name Elliot Sexton.
-Wrestling primarily in Australia, Sexton appeared in promotions including WRESTLE RAMPAGE (WR) and Melbourne City Wrestling (MCW).
+Brendan Vink made his professional wrestling debut on 28 April 2006 under the ring name Elliot Sexton.
+Wrestling primarily in Australia, Sexton appeared in independent promotions including Melbourne City Wrestling (MCW) and Wrestle Rampage.
 During his time in both promotions, Sexton became a one-time MCW Heavyweight Champion and a one-time WrestleRock Champion.
-During 2018, he made his international debut in matches for the Japanese promotion New Japan Pro-Wrestling and the British promotion Progress Wrestling.
+In 2018, he made his international debut in matches for the Japanese promotion New Japan Pro-Wrestling (NJPW) and the British promotion Progress Wrestling and Reality of Wrestling.